 - Include a public-facing land acknowledgement, whether it is included in the curtain speech, a note in the program, and/or posted in the lobby.

-- Provide Director with the playscript license before casting begins about what is allowed in terms of casting related to identity.
+- Provide the Director with the playscript license before casting begins, showing what is allowed in terms of casting related to identity.

 - Allow the Director to contribute to the list of actors brought in for callbacks.